 Perhaps it's as close as in your kitchen drawer with the shape of your favorite cooking spoon, or maybe it comes from the nostalgia of using a cute little jam spoon during breakfast on a trip abroad or perhaps you follow wood carving artists on Instagram and you're inspired by their process.

-The short story is that the possibilities are endless, so begin the creative process by taking a look around and start gathering ideas and design details to create your own unique spoon.
+The short story is that the possibilities are endless, so begin the creative process by taking a look around and begin gathering ideas and design details to create your very own unique spoon design.

-1. Will your spoon be used for eating food?
-If so, is it for an adult, child or baby and how wide/narrow should the bowl of the spoon be to fit in their mouth?
+1. SOUP SPOON: Will it be used by an adult, child or baby and how wide/narrow should the bowl of the spoon be to fit in their mouth?
 How long should the handle be and does it need a curve?
 How deep should the bowl be?

-2. Does it need to measure or serve food?
-How much will it need to hold and will the spoon need to scoop?
-How will this affect the shape/size of the bowl and length/thickness of the handle?
+2. MEASURING OR SERVING SPOON: How much will it need to hold and will the spoon need to scoop?
+How will this affect the shape/size of the bowl and the relationship to the length/thickness of the handle?

-3. Will the spoon be used for stirring?
-Will you be stirring thick mixes like bread batter or lighter thinner things like sauces and how will this affect the handle thickness?
+3. BAKING SPOON: Will you be stirring thick mixes like bread batter or lighter thinner sauces?
+How will this affect the neck and handle thickness?
 How long should the handle be to reach the bottom of the bowl?
 Would the tip of the spoon need to be a certain shape to scrape the bottom of a bowl efficiently?

 The end use of your spoon and the colour you are looking for will dictate the species of wood appropriate for your project.

-Read about the different types of wood suitable for hand carving in our ALL ABOUT WOOD article.
+Read about the different types of woods suitable for hand carving in our ALL ABOUT WOOD article.

-To show you the process of how to create a template for your spoon design, let's create a design for a jam/preserve spoon together.
+To show you the process of how to create a template from your spoon design, let's create a template for a jam/preserve spoon together:

 1. Start with a piece of paper and draw a vertical line down the center.

-2. From our research our jam spoon will need to have dimensions of (W) 3cm x (L) 14cm.
+2. From our research our jam spoon will need to have dimensions of (W) 1.18" (3cm) x (L) 5.5" (14cm).
 So, we will add a box with those dimensions, lining up the center of the box with the line you created.